wmfs/cardscript/README.md

 There are a few new things going on here.
 Most types of widget (here the `switch` and `textarea` types) expect an app to read and write their values to an underlying `data` object (using their respective `id` values as keys).
-It is also expected that any app implementing Viewscript should also make this `data` object available within a safe sandbox while evaluating expressions.
+It is also expected that any app implementing QScript should also make this `data` object available within a safe sandbox while evaluating expressions.

 In the previous example we can see the `showWhen` attribute is being used on the `feedback` widget.
 The string value here is an _expression_, which will control the visibility of the widget (i.e. it should only be shown to the user when the expression evaluates to `true`).